6. September 2012 - November 2012

 The stone fits.

-It can be seen how the positions of the commemorative stone will be determined using a wire attached to the center of the Rose of Shalom.
+It can be seen how the positions of the commemorative stone will be determined using a wire attached to the center of the Blossom of Shalom.
 From this point of reference, the wohle monument was designed.

 The fourth commemorative stone, of a total of eleven, has been affixed into the concrete fundament.